 Cooler weather is here and Halloween is around the corner.
-Though this year may be very different from Halloween’s past, it can still be a tough one to get through for those who struggle with drug and/or alcohol addiction or those in recovery, it can be a difficult time.
-Temptations can be overwhelming, especially if they attend a gathering where drugs or alcohol are present.
-There can also be situations that can trigger the need to use.
-In order to make Halloween a positive experience, it’s important to have a safety plan in place.
+Though this year may still be different from Halloweens in the past, it may be tough to get through for those who struggle with drug and/or alcohol addiction or those in recovery.
+Temptations can be overwhelming, especially at gatherings where drugs or alcohol are present.
+There can be situations at parties that can trigger the need to use.
+In order to make Halloween a positive experience, it’s important to have a plan in place.

 Possible Holiday Triggers

-The Substance Abuse and Mental Health Services Administration (SAMHSA) suggests there are several triggers associated with trauma, such as certain songs, scents and rituals..
-Holidays, in general, can be stressful with an increased pressure of family obligations or the opposite and a person doesn’t have family and/or friends to spend time with during this time of year.
-There are triggers everywhere, big and small, and avoiding them can be difficult.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) suggests there are several triggers associated with trauma, such as certain songs, scents and rituals.
+Holidays, in general, can be stressful with an increased pressure of family obligations.
+It can also be the opposite, where a person doesn’t have family or friends to spend time with during this time of year.
+There are triggers everywhere on holidays, big and small, and avoiding them can be difficult.
 Take time to reflect and figure out what your triggers may be before the holiday begins.
 Knowing what these triggers are is a big step to staying sober on Halloween or any holiday during recovery.

 Tips and Tricks to Staying Sober During Halloween

 Know you are headed to a party or that you may end up at a party?
-Take a close friend and/or family member, someone who knows the struggle of your sobriety.
-If you don’t have anyone, invite your sponsor or someone from your group.
-Find someone there to support you and celebrate your recovery.
+Take a close friend or family member who knows the struggle of your sobriety.
+If you can’t find someone, invite your sponsor or someone from your group.
+Find someone to support you as you celebrate this Halloween during recovery.

 No matter how good your plan is, things can always go wrong.
-Have an escape plan in place, should things get out of line.
+Have an escape plan in place in case things get out of line.
 Take your own car.
 Be mindful of how you are feeling.
-Are you finding yourself wanting to give in to the temptation?
+Are you finding yourself wanting to give in to the temptation of drugs or alcohol?
 If you are feeling unable to fight the need to use or feel yourself heading out of control, leave immediately.

-Providing your own drink at get-togethers can help you avoid unwanted temptation.
+Providing your own drink at Halloween parties during recovery can help you avoid unwanted temptation.
 Keep it in your hand as much as you can.
-It can deter someone else from offering you a drink.
-This also prevents something unwanted ending up in your drink.
+It can deter someone else from offering you a drink and also prevents something unwanted from ending up in your drink.

 How are you going to say no when someone offers you a drink?
 Have a game plan.
 You could write out a script and tell it to yourself in the mirror.
-Practice with a friend and most importantly, know your lines.
+Practice with a friend and most importantly, know your lines ahead of time.

 Maybe this year, you could try something different.
 Instead of hitting that party, you could dress up and leave wrapped candy in front of neighbors’ doors—a reverse trick-or-treat.
 Think of something that would make you feel good about yourself and do it.

 Halloween is a special time of the year but more often than not, alcohol or other substances tend to show up at certain functions.
 Being able to navigate those situations is important to staying substance-free.
-However, if you or a loved one is struggling during this time of year or you have had a relapse, New Hope Ranch is here to help, offering drug and alcohol treatment programs on our beautiful 49-acre ranch just 15 minutes from downtown Austin, Texas.
-Contact us today at (737) 600-8565.
-You don’t have to face this time of year alone.
+If you or a loved one is struggling during this time of year or you have had a relapse, New Hope Ranch is here to help, offering drug and alcohol treatment programs on our beautiful 49-acre ranch just 15 minutes from downtown Austin, Texas.
+Contact us today.